Ikechukwu980/Setup-for-Django-app/README.md

-stage 2: i will use ssh to copy the Docker-compose into the both EC2 instances. stage 3: i will create an external volume and then mount it to each container inside each Vms stage 3: i will run Docker-compose up -d.
+stage 2: i will use ssh to copy the Docker-compose into the both EC2 instances. stage 3: i will create an external volume and then mount it to each container inside each Vms stage 3: i will run Docker-compose up -d. astly i will enable cloudwatch for monitoring and logging.